AdnanJoraid/AdnanJoraid/README.md

 Currently attending Sheridan College for Computer Science.
 Interested in building Full-Stack and Mobile applications.

-Technologies I want to learn in 2022:
+Technologies I will try to learn in 2022:

 - [x] TypeScript
 - [ ] GraphQL
 - [ ] PostgreSQL
-- [ ] Apollo
 - [ ] Node
 - [ ] Next.JS
 - [ ] MongoDB